Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- CELS 191 is comprised of 43 lectures and six 3-hour practical laboratories.
+CELS 191 is comprised of 36 lectures and five 3-hour practical laboratories.
 Attendance at laboratories is compulsory.
-A mid-semester test will be held on a Monday evening.
+A progress test will be held on a Saturday morning.

 - Graduate Attributes Emphasised